top of page

 Position: Zoology Part II project Student, 2022-23

 Sophie's Research: Sophie investigated the morphology of the hyolingual apparatus in nectarivorous birds for her Part II project.
+Sophie received official commendation from the Zoological Society of London for her excellent final-year project.

 Rachel Barham